What Is A Herniated Disc?

 - Low back ache

-- Pain, numbness or weakness in other areas of the body depending on where on the spine the disc has herniated.
-You may experience shooting or radiating pain in your arms, leg or neck
+- Pain, numbness, or weakness in other areas of the body depending on where the disc has herniated in the spine.
+You may experience shooting or radiating pain in your arms, leg, or neck

 - Loss of bladder and/or bowel control

-- If you have these symptoms, seek medical help immediately at your nearest emergency room or hospital
+- If you have loss of control, seek medical help immediately at your nearest emergency room or hospital

 - Muscle pain